 Stanbic Bank Zimbabwe operates as a fully owned subsidiary of Stanbic Bank Investment Corporation.
-In 1992, the bank started its commercial operations in Zimbabwe, after becoming part of the Standard Bank Group.
-It offers personal banking, commercial and enterprise banking, corporate banking, investment and several other financial services.
+In 1992, the bank started its commercial operations as one of the banks in Zimbabwe, after becoming part of the Standard Bank Group.
+It offers personal banking, commercial and enterprise banking, corporate banking, along with investment and several other financial services.
 With 659 employees, the bank oversees 20 branches.

 Revenue: USD 108.96 million (2017)